RegexSolver/regexsolver/README.md

 # RegexSolver
 [![Crates.io Version](https://img.shields.io/crates/v/regexsolver)](https://crates.io/crates/regexsolver)

 **RegexSolver** is a high-performance Rust library for building, combining, and analyzing regular expressions and finite automata.
-Ideal for constraint solvers, code generators, test-case generators, and any use case requiring rich regex/automaton operations.
+Ideal for constraint solvers, code or test-case generators, and any system needing rich regex or automaton operations.

 ## Table of Contents